MWalia10/Apps-made-with-Python/README.md

 App 4: Data Analysis & Visualization: Deployed of Justpy webapp

-App 5: Website Blocker: BAckend of a blocker that runs on Windows
+App 5: Website Blocker: Backend of a blocker that runs on Windows